 3.4.
 PRIVACY AND CONFIDENTIALITY

-The university is committed to protecting the privacy of all individuals involved in the investigation and resolution of a report under this policy.
-The university will provide assistance to help students, employees, and third parties make informed choices.
-With respect to any report under this policy, the university will make reasonable efforts to protect the privacy of participants, in accordance with applicable state and federal law, while balancing the need to gather information to assess the report and to take steps to eliminate relationship violence and sexual misconduct; prevent its recurrence; and remedy its effects.
+The University is committed to protecting the privacy of all individuals involved in the investigation and resolution of a report under this policy.
+The University will provide assistance to help students, employees, and third parties make informed choices.
+With respect to any report under this policy, the University will make reasonable efforts to protect the privacy of participants, in accordance with applicable state and federal law, while balancing the need to gather information to assess the report and to take steps to eliminate the sexual harassment, relationship violence, sexual misconduct, and other misconduct; prevent its recurrence; and remedy its effects.
 Privacy and confidentiality have distinct meanings under this policy.

-Privacy means that information related to a report of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy will be shared with a limited circle of university employees who have legitimate need to assist in the assessment, investigation, and adjudication of the report.
-All employees who are involved in the university’s response to reports of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy receive guidance about sharing and safeguarding private information in accordance with federal and state law.
+Privacy means that information related to a report of sexual harassment, relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy will be shared with a limited circle of University employees who have a legitimate need to assist in the assessment, investigation, and adjudication of the report.
+All employees who are involved in the University’s response to reports of sexual harassment, relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy receive guidance and must comply with practices that safeguard private information in accordance with federal and state law.

 The privacy of student education records will be protected in accordance with the Family Educational Rights and Privacy Act (FERPA).
 All documentation related to a student’s report, investigation, and resolution are protected by FERPA and will not be released, except as required by law.
 Non-identifying information about a report will be shared with Campus Safety and Security to comply with the Clery Act.
-All publicly available record keeping, including those required under Clery such as the daily crime log, annual security report, and timely warnings, are maintained without the inclusion of personally identifiable information about reporting parties. .
-In addition, any person involved in a case of relationship violence, sexual misconduct, and/or any other form of conduct prohibited under this policy may request that their directory information on file be removed from public sources by contacting the Title IX coordinator at firstname.lastname@example.org or by calling 540-432-4849.
+All publicly available record keeping, including those required under Clery such as the daily crime log, annual security report, and timely warnings, are maintained without the inclusion of personally identifiable information.
+In addition, any person involved in a case of sexual harassment, relationship violence, sexual misconduct, and/or any other form of conduct prohibited under this policy may request that their directory information on file be removed from public sources by contacting the Title IX Coordinator at firstname.lastname@example.org or by calling 540-432-4849.

 The privacy of an individual’s medical and related records is generally protected by the Health Insurance Portability and Accountability Act (HIPAA), except health records protected by FERPA and by Virginia’s Health Records Privacy Act, Va.
 Code § 32.1-127.1:03.
-Access to an employee’s personnel records may be restricted in accordance with the Virginia Freedom of Information Act (FOIA).
+Access to an employee’s personnel records may also be restricted.

-Disclosures must occur when confidential employees are in their role as a confidential employee in order for the disclosure to remain confidential.
-Disclosures that occur when the confidential employee is not acting in this official capacity must be reported on the Campus Safety Incident Form or directly to the Title IX coordinator.
+Disclosures which occur while Confidential Employees are acting in their role as a Confidential Employee will remain confidential.
+Disclosures that occur when the Confidential Employee is not acting in this official capacity must be reported on the Safety and Care Reporting Form or directly to the Title IX Coordinator.

-Confidential employees are prohibited from breaching confidentiality unless there is an imminent threat of harm to self or others or the disclosure is otherwise legally required or is expressly permitted by the disclosing party.
-Non personally identifying, aggregate data will be shared with EMU by confidential employees for statistical purposes consistent with the Clery Act.
+Confidential Employees, which include licensed mental health clinicians, auxiliary staff working in Counseling Services, licensed medical health professionals, and licensed/credentialed campus pastors acting in their roles, are prohibited from breaching confidentiality unless there is an imminent threat of harm to self or others or the disclosure is otherwise legally required or is expressly permitted by the disclosing party.
+Non-personally identifying, aggregate data will be shared with EMU by Confidential Employees for statistical purposes consistent with the Clery Act.

-The university will document non-identifying information in the campus incident log as required by the Clery Act.
-Should the university determine there is a serious or imminent threat, a timely warning notice will be shared with the community.
+The University will document non-identifying information in the campus incident log as required by the Clery Act.
+Should the university determine there is a serious or imminent threat, a timely warning notice will be shared with the campus community.

 3.5.
 EMPLOYEE REPORTING RESPONSIBILITIES

-All responsible employees must immediately report to the Title IX coordinator any relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy reported to them or observed by them, including the name of the reporting and the responding party(s), if known, and all known details.
-This reporting can be done by calling (540) 432-4849, emailing email@example.com, or completing a campus safety incident form at https://emu.edu/safecampus/.
-The university requires everyone in the campus community, including confidential employees, to report suspected abuse of children.
+All Mandated Reporters must immediately report to the Title IX Coordinator any incident of alleged sexual harassment, relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy reported to them or observed by them, including the name of the Complainant and Respondent, if known, and all known details.
+This reporting can be done by calling (540) 432-4849, emailing email@example.com, or completing a campus safety incident form at Safety and Care Reporting Form.
+The University requires everyone in the campus community, including Confidential Employees, to report suspected abuse of children.

 3.6.
 REQUEST FOR ANONYMITY BY A REPORTING PARTY

-- The respective ages and roles of the reporting and the responding parties;
+- The respective ages and roles of the Complainant and the Respondent;

-- Whether there have been other reports of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy involving the responding party(s);
+- Whether there have been other reports of sexual harassment, relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy involving the Respondent;

-- Whether the circumstances suggest there is a risk of the responding party(s) committing additional acts of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy;
+- Whether the circumstances suggest there is a risk of the Respondent committing additional acts of sexual harassment, relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy;

-- Whether the responding party(s) has a history of arrests or records indicating a history of violence;
+- Whether the Respondent has a history of arrests or records indicating a history of violence;

-- Whether the report indicates the responding party(s) threatened further sexual violence or other violence against the reporting party(s) and other individuals involved;
+- Whether the report indicates the Respondent has threatened further sexual violence or other violence against the Complainant and other individuals involved;

 - Whether the reported conduct was committed by multiple individuals;

-- Whether the circumstances suggest there is a risk of future acts of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy under similar circumstances;
+- Whether the circumstances suggest there is a risk of future acts of sexual harassment, relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy under similar circumstances;

 - Whether the reported conduct was perpetrated with a weapon;

-Where the university determines that it must move forward with an investigation despite a reporting party’s request for anonymity, the university will notify the reporting party(s) and will make reasonable efforts to protect the privacy of the reporting party(s) to the extent possible.
-However, certain actions that may be required as part of the university’s response, including an investigation and disciplinary resolution, will involve speaking with the responding party(s) and others who may have relevant information, in which case the responding party’s identity may have to be disclosed only to those individuals who need to know in order to protect the safety of the campus community.
-In such cases, the university will notify the reporting party(s) that it intends to move forward with an investigation, but in no event will the reporting party(s) be required to participate in any such actions undertaken by the university.
+As a part of the University’s response to a Formal Complaint, the Complainant’s identity will be disclosed to the Respondent(s) and other individuals who need to know in order to protect the safety of the campus community.
+In such cases, the University will notify the Complainant that it intends to move forward with its grievance process, including an investigation, but in no event will the Complainant(s) be required to participate in any such actions undertaken by the University.

 - No labels